Click to Rate and Give Feedback

 Prerequisites

-Before you complete this task, you must have the following:
+Before you complete this task, make sure you have the following in place:

-• Access to the TFSBuild.proj file of the build type you want to customize.
+• Access to the TFSBuild.proj file of the build type that you want to customize.

 • A local workspace that contains your team project files and the build files on the local computer.

-For more information, see How to: Create a Mapped Workspace and How to: Get the Source for Your Team Project.
+For more information, see Create a Workspace and Get Files for the First Time and Get the Source for Your Team Project.

 Required Permissions